waa/mtx-changer-python/README.md

 41:G03031TA
 42:G03032TA
 ```
-- The list command does not care about the slot, drive device, nor drive index, but they must be present.
+The list command does not use the slot, drive device, nor drive index (X, Y, Z), but they must be present.

-The listall command will return a list of all slots in different formats depending on whether the location represents a Drive, a Slot, or an Input/Output location, and whether it is full or empty:
+- `listall` will return a list of all slots in the library in different formats depending on whether the location represents a Drive, a Slot, or an Input/Output location, and whether it is full or empty:
 ```
-# ./mtx-changer-python.py /dev/chgr0 listall X Y Z JobId JobName
+# ./mtx-changer-python.py /dev/chgr0 listall X Y Z
 D:0:F:30:G03030TA
 D:1:E
 D:2:E